awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 **Note**
 Running Java on an OpenWrt distribution isn't officially supported\.
 However, if your OpenWrt build has Java support, you might be able to run Lambda functions authored in Java on your OpenWrt devices\.

-    For more information about AWS IoT Greengrass support for Lambda runtimes, see [Run Lambda Functions on the AWS IoT Greengrass Core](lambda-functions.md)\.
+    For more information about AWS IoT Greengrass support for Lambda runtimes, see [Run Lambda functions on the AWS IoT Greengrass core](lambda-functions.md)\.
 + <a name="ota_agent_180"></a>The following shell commands \(not the BusyBox variants\) are required by the [over\-the\-air \(OTA\) update agent](core-ota-update.md#ota-agent):
   + `wget`
   + `realpath`